 In connection with the Offering, the Agents received a cash fee of \$150,480.
 In addition, the Company granted the Agents 1,943,400 non-transferable compensation warrants (the "Compensation Warrants").
 Each Compensation Warrant entitles the holder thereof to purchase one Unit at an exercise price of \$1.00 per Unit for a period of 36 months following the Closing of the Offering.
-The Company also paid aggregate cash finders' fees of \$75,870 to arm's length finders in connection with the Offering and issued non-transferable finder's warrants exercisable into 2,010 common shares of the Company at an exercise price of \$1.00 per Unit for a period of 36 months from the closing of the Offering.
-All securities issued in connection with the Offering are subject to a Canadian securities law resale restriction period expiring on September 25, 2023.
+The Company also paid aggregate cash finders' fees of \$75,870 to arm's length finders in connection with the Offering and issued non-transferable finder's warrants exercisable into 2,010 common shares of the Company at an exercise price of \$1.00 per Unit for a period of 36 months following sized in connection with the Offering are subject to a Canadian securities law resale restriction period expiring on September 25, 2023.